 By doing this, you are setting yourself up for success.
 But to be successful, you have to see it through.

 Tip 4: Write stuff down

-Writing tasks down not only helps with your anxiety around tasks, but it also gives you a structure to adapt as your week or day develops – remember the seating plan example.
+Writing tasks down not only helps with your anxiety around tasks but also gives you a structure to adapt as your week or day develops – remember the seating plan example.
 And it helps with your overall productivity; ticking things off is an important activity that enables you to move from one activity to another with clarity and satisfaction.

 Tip 5: Plan your day